deepeshdesigns/ofx/README.md

 ## A Reactjs based online currency calculator with real time exchange rates using OFX API
-#Angular 6 based B2C currency calculator app which is based on the ofx currency calculator API

 ##About OFX
 OFX, previously known as OzForex is an Australian online foreign exchange and payments company with headquarters in Sydney.